Wetwareworks/BHA_Webcam_Microscope/rpi-zero-w-video-streaming.md

 }
 ```

+Change the SSID of the network and psk password to whatever you need to connect to your Wifi.

 ## Configure Raspbian

 Boot the Raspberry Pi by powering it up.
-Connect to it via SSH
+Connect your computer to the same Wifi network and open up a SSH terminal.

 ```
-### Open Raspbian configuration scree
+### Open Raspbian configuration screen
 sudo raspi-config
 ```